 Being able to see well is essential for kids’ proper cognitive development and learning, says Tanya Sitter, an optometrist in Olds, Alberta.
 About 60 percent of kids with reading difficulties have undiagnosed vision problems,” she says.

-Little ones should have their first eye exam by age one.
+Kids should be screened for common eye problems by age one with a comprehensive exam.
 (Checkups include a test for coordination using a pen light, and screenings for vision impairment by observing she follows an object with one eye and then the other.)
 Kids should be seen again by age three and then every year after age five, says Sitter.
 According to the Canadian Association of Optometrists, annual checkups are covered by provincial health insurance for kids, except in New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland and Labrador and the Northwest Territories.
 But, in many cases private health plans will cover vision services.

-Here are three of the top concerns your eye doctor will be checking for during your child’s next exam:
+Here are three common eye problems in kids your eye doctor will be checking for during your child’s next exam:

 1. A lazy or misaligned eye